Welcome To the Resources Corner!

-Well, as an Ambassador, your job is to raise awareness both social and financial to help bring more service dogs to more families with similar disabilities.
+Well, as an Ambassador, your job is to raise awareness both social and financial to help SDWR place service dogs with more families who have a loved one with an invisible disability.
 This amazing goal has transformed hundreds of lives and you are now a much-welcomed part of our worldwide mission.

-On this page, you will find a huge library of fundraising resources to help you crowdsource your goals and meet your pledge.
+On this page, you will find a huge library of fundraising resources to help you crowdsource and reach your goals.
 While your initial goal may seem overwhelming, let’s take a step back and break it down into lots of small manageable pieces.

 A Letter From Us To You About Getting Started